atoptima/Coluna.jl/docs/src/user/callbacks.md

 The pricing callback let you define how to solve the subproblems of a Dantzig-Wolfe decomposition to generate a new entering column in the master program.
-This callback is usefull when you know an efficient algorithm to solve the subproblems, i.e. an algorithm better than solving the subproblem with a MIP solver.
+This callback is useful when you know an efficient algorithm to solve the subproblems, i.e. an algorithm better than solving the subproblem with a MIP solver.

 Let us see an example with the generalized assignment problem for which the JuMP model takes the form: